George Beel

 Beel also had an impressive hat-trick record.
-He netted his first hat trick in a 5-1 home victory against West Ham United on 17 November 1923.
-He would have to wait until September 1926 before he scored another, in a 7-1 win away at Newcastle United at St James’ Park.
+He netted his first hat trick in a 5–1 home victory against West Ham United on 17 November 1923.
+He would have to wait until September 1926 before he scored another, in a 7–1 win away at Newcastle United at St James' Park.
 He only had to wait ten days this time before hitting another treble, at home against Bolton Wanderers.
-He scored another hat-trick at St James Park two years later, this time in a 7-2 win over Newcastle United.
+He netted another hat-trick at St James Park two years later, this time in a 7–2 win over Newcastle United.

-He scored ten league hat-tricks as he scored 142 goals in 252 first division league matches, which, at that time, made him one of three players as the 23rd highest scorer ever, in the first division.
-He would never play in the top flight again spending his last two seasons at Burnley in the second division, where he scored a further 37 goals.
-He scored his eleventh and last hat trick for Burnley in February 1931 against Wolves in a 4-2 home win.
+He scored ten league hat-tricks as he scored 142 goals in 252 First Division matches.
+He would never play in the top flight again spending his last two seasons at Burnley in the Second Division, where he scored a further 37 goals.
+He scored his 11th and last hat-trick for Burnley in February 1931 against Wolves in a 4–2 home win.

-He returned to second division Lincoln City, making 9 league appearances and scoring 6 goals for the Imps after signing at the back end of the 1932-33 season.
-The following season he was back in the third division, this time at Rochdale in the northern division, where he scored 8 times in 20 league matches.
-He took the role of player-manager at non-league Tunbridge Wells Rangers and remained there the following season before retiring.
+He returned to Second Division Lincoln City, making nine league appearances and scoring six goals for the Imps after signing at the back end of the 1932–33 season.
+The following season he was back in the Third Division, this time at Rochdale in the Northern Division, where he scored 8 times in 20 league matches.
+He took the role of player-manager at non-League Tunbridge Wells Rangers and remained there the following season before retiring.
 Beel had scored 244 league goals in 457 league appearances in his career.
 He later became the manager of Maidstone United, remaining with the Kent club in various capacities, including junior coaching, until his death on 30 December 1980, aged 80.